Benefits Supervisor Sleeping

-Benefits Supervisor Sleeping, Lucian Freud, 1995.

-Benefits Supervisor Sleeping is a 1995 oil on canvas painting by the British artist Lucian Freud depicting a fat, naked woman lying on a couch.
+Benefits Supervisor Sleeping is an oil on canvas painting by the British artist Lucian Freud, from 1995.
+It is held in a private collection.

+History and description

+The depiction of a large, naked woman, lying on a couch.
 It is a portrait of Sue Tilley, a Jobcentre supervisor, who then weighed about 127 kg.
+She is shown apparently sleeping in a couch, while holding with her hand one of her breasts.
+With her other hand, she is gripping the back of the couch, apparently to avoid falling off.
+Many sources reference her obesity.

 Tilley is the author of a biography of the Australian performer Leigh Bowery titled Leigh Bowery, The Life and Times of an Icon.
 Tilley was introduced to Freud by Bowery, who was already modelling for him.
-Freud painted a number of large portraits of her around the period 1994-96, and came to call her "Big Sue".
+Freud painted a number of large portraits of her around the period 1994–1996, and came to call her "Big Sue".
 He said of her body: "It's flesh without muscle and it has developed a different kind of texture through bearing such a weight-bearing thing."
+According to Tilley, Freud also was partial to the washed-out hues of her skin tone alongside the texture and shape of her body.

+Art market

-The painting held the world record for the highest price paid for a painting by a living artist when it was sold by Guy Naggar for US$33.6 million (£17.2 million) at Christie's in New York City in May 2008 to Roman Abramovich.
+The painting held the world record for the highest price paid for a painting by a living artist, when it was sold by Guy Naggar for US$33.6 million (£17.2 million) at Christie's, in New York, in May 2008, to Roman Abramovich.

-Freud's painting The Brigadier was sold for £35.8 million ($56.2 million) in 2015, four years after his death, replacing Benefits Supervisor Sleeping as the most expensive Freud painting sold at auction.
+Freud's painting The Brigadier broke this record when was it sold for £35.8 million ($56.2 million) in 2015, four years after his death, replacing Benefits Supervisor Sleeping as the most expensive Freud painting at auction.

+Exhibitions

 The painting was exhibited twice at Flowers Gallery: